Ribeiro-Tiago/debtr/README.md

 # Running locally on android

 - yarn install
-- <have android emulator running>
+- optional: if you want a specific android version have the emulator running
 - yarn android

 # Runing locally on ios

 - yarn install
 - cd ios && pod install
-- <have ios emulator running>
+- optional: if you want a specific iphone version have the emulator running
 - yarn ios

 # Contribution

 Wanna contribute?
-Check the [how to](https://github.com/Ribeiro-Tiago/debtr/edit/master/CONTRIBUTING.md) and then see what [needs to be done](https://github.com/Ribeiro-Tiago/work-clocker/edit/master/TODO.md) or come up with new features yourself
+Check the [how to](https://github.com/Ribeiro-Tiago/debtr/blob/master/CONTRIBUTING.md) and then see what [needs to be done](https://github.com/Ribeiro-Tiago/debtr/blob/master/TODO.md) or come up with new features yourself

 # Credits